The Closure of Queens Road 2002-2011

 Matters began to be further exacerbated by the failure of the Queens Road road structure as ancient drains cracked under the increasing weight of heavy traffic as plant machinery continued to use it for accessing the development site; cracks appeared in the road surface, holes suddenly appeared and water could be heard running beneath the road as well as frequently pouring down the road; the voids under resident’s houses in the dip of the road became flooded with water.
 Extensive repair work had to be carried out involving Essex Highways, Tendring Hundred Water Company, Anglia Water and the Environment Agency over a documented period from June 2006 to March 2007.

 Finally in October 2006 after three years of campaigning both for and against the closure the news was publicised that Councillor Rodney Bass from Essex Highways had supported the permanent closure of Queens Road and it may be that common sense in a difficult situation as well as an awareness of the documented problems relating to the damage to Queens Road tipped the balance in the final decision by Highways to close the road.
+To read the full action authorised by the Cabinet Member click on the download below.

 Further Attempts to Prevent or Reopen the Road Closure